 Usually the daily team meeting would be an informal chat over our morning coffee, but since we’ve started working from home, we jump on a call together for 15 minutes each day (or longer if needed) to check in with each other.
 It’s a great way to keep the team unified, reflect on progress and share ideas.

 This is a big part of the digital marketing executive role for anyone within the Channel team at CIM.
 For every campaign, we provide a detailed report on its performance.
 This is vital in understanding elements of campaigns that worked well or not so well and its overall effectiveness against objectives and KPIs.
 Each aspect of every campaign is meticulously tracked.
 For example, each variant of any advert is assigned a unique tracked URL for us to monitor.

 We’re always testing various aspects of campaigns, such as audience, copy, creative or platform, to ensure optimal impact and reporting provides valuable insights for future campaigns.

 13:30 – Building an email

-This afternoon I’m building our monthly round up email for our content hub, Exchange.
+This afternoon I’m building our monthly round up email for our Content hub.
 We use this email as an opportunity to connect with our members and inform them of the latest marketing news.